Exploring QCD matter in extreme conditions with Machine Learning: Summary, Limitations, and Outlook

+Moreover, the size of the training dataset imposes additional constraints.
+On one hand, high-energy nuclear collision experiments usually generate billions($\sim 10^9$) of events.
+Processing such a massive dataset necessitates a strong demand for high computational efficiency to avert excessive training time.
+On the other hand, typical training requires an adequate amount of well-labeled training data.
+The nature of the optimization procedure makes it challenging to apply it to rare physical processes with a limited number of events or phenomena that cannot be labeled.

+Finally, as discussed in various examples throughout this review, the specific physics problem can impose further limitations in terms of machine learning techniques.
+Here are a few examples: one cannot address an ill-defined problem without introducing prior knowledge, whether using conventional or ML methods; the properties learned by the network are often tailored to the training dataset, rendering it unreliable to generalize to datasets governed by other different physics models; how ML methods can help when the physical model used\footnote{used e.g., in generating the training dataset, or used directly inside the ML methodology.} is missing some unknown but essential physics component in confronting particular phenomenon?

-As future prospects, with ML/DL assisted, important physics properties and hopefully new physics phenomena are expected to be extracted from accumulating measurements in e.g., heavy ion collision experiments or astrophysics observations, to inform physics discovery.
-Be specific, ever \textbf{faster and more efficient analysis} to large amount of data could be anticipated to better connect experiment to physics theory; \textbf{smart, controllable and fast simulation} with ML methods such as generative modeling may largely reduce the demand in computational resource for the field, and also mitigate the enormous complexities in disentangling different physics involved for the simulation; in the course of neutron star, it'd be intriguing to explore the possible potential of ML in identifying e.g., presence of exotic phases in NS interiors from observations, and also develop more reliable ways in \textbf{combining evidence from multi-source data} such as those from HICs together those from multi-messenger astrophysics.
-Furthermore, in the lattice QCD sector, while efforts to \textbf{improve the efficiency and accuracy of lattice sampling and simulations} continue, it may also be possible to enhance our understanding of QCD from an ML algorithmic perspective.
-The intersection of HENP and ML is rapidly advancing, and with the continued progress and enthusiasm in ML, we can expect even more exciting developments and remarkable achievements in the near future.
+\emph{\textbf{Outlooks}} --- As future prospects, with ML/DL assisted, important physics properties and hopefully new physics phenomena are expected to be explored from the growing measurements accumulation in heavy ion collision experiments or astrophysics observations, to inform also physics discovery.
+Specifically, ever \textbf{faster and more efficient analysis} to large amounts of data could be anticipated to better bridge experiment to physics theory; \textbf{smart, controllable and rapid simulation} with ML methods such as generative modeling may largely reduce the demand in computational resource for the field, and also mitigate the enormous complexities in disentangling different physics involved in the simulation; in the course of neutron star, it'd be intriguing to explore the possible potential of ML methods in identifying e.g., presence of exotic phases in NS interiors and phase transitions for dense QCD matter from observations, and also develop more reliable ways in \textbf{combining evidence from multi-source data} such as those from HICs together with those from multi-messenger astrophysics.
+Furthermore, in the lattice QCD sector, while efforts to \textbf{improve the efficiency and accuracy of lattice sampling and simulations} will continue, it may also be possible to enhance our understanding of QCD in terms of effective theory construction from an ML algorithmic perspective.
+The dynamic interplay between HENP and ML is rapidly advancing, and with the continued progress and enthusiasm in ML, we can expect even more exciting developments and remarkable achievements in the near future.